latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-This interface is executed every time `Entity` is flushed **after** SQL query is executed in MySQL database but before
+This interface is executed every time an Entity is flushed in the MySQL database after the SQL query has been executed but before any cache-related operations (e.g. deleting the Entity cache in Redis) are carried out.
-all required queries to cache are executed (for instance deleting Entity cache in Redis).

-Object `EventEntityFlushed` holds whole information about changes:
+The `EventEntityFlushed` object holds all information about the changes made to the Entity.

 ```go
 func (p *MyDebuggerPlugin) PluginInterfaceEntityFlushed(engine Engine, event EventEntityFlushed, cacheFlusher FlusherCacheSetter) {